-CEQA section 21084.1 requires that a lead agency determine if a project could have a significant effect on historical resources.
-A historical resource is one listed in or determined to be eligible for listing in the California Register of Historical Resources (CRHR) (CEQA section 21084.1), included in a local register of historical resources (State CEQA Guidelines section 15064.5[a][2]), or any object, building, structure, site, area, place, record, or manuscript that a lead agency determines to be historically significant (State CEQA Guidelines section 15064.5[a][3]).
+PRC §5024.1, Section 15064.5 of the CEQA Guidelines, and PRC §§21083.2 and 21084.1 were used as the basic guidelines for this cultural resources study.
+CEQA (§21084.1) requires that a lead agency determine if a project could have a significant effect on historical resources.
+A historical resource is one listed in or determined to be eligible for listing in the California Register of Historical Resources (CRHR) (§21084.1), included in a local register of historical resources (§15064.5[a][2]), or any object, building, structure, site, area, place, record, or manuscript that a lead agency determines to be historically significant (§15064.5[a][3]).
 Resources listed in the National Register of Historic Places (NRHP) are automatically listed in the CRHR.

 According to CEQA, impacts that adversely alter the significance of a resource listed in or eligible for listing in the CRHR are considered a significant effect on the environment.
-These impacts could result from physical demolition, destruction, relocation, or alteration of the resource or its immediate surroundings such that the significance of a historical resource would be materially impaired (State CEQA Guidelines section 15064.5 [b][1]).
-Material impairment is defined as demolition or alteration in an adverse manner [of] those characteristics of a historical resource that convey its historical significance and that justify its inclusion in, or eligibility for inclusion in, the California Register (State CEQA Guidelines section 15064.5[b][2][A]).
+These impacts could result from physical demolition, destruction, relocation, or alteration of the resource or its immediate surroundings such that the significance of a historical resource would be materially impaired (CEQA Guidelines §15064.5 [b][1]).
+Material impairment is defined as demolition or alteration in an adverse manner [of] those characteristics of a historical resource that convey its historical significance and that justify its inclusion in, or eligibility for inclusion in, the California Register (CEQA Guidelines §15064.5[b][2][A]).

-California Register of Historical Resources
+2.2 California Register of Historical Resources